Merle Mitchell AM, former ACOSS President

 Penny has had previous roles at the National Parks Association, at Fairfax Media and various publishing companies.
 She holds a Masters in Information Management along with a Bachelor of Arts (Hons) and a Diploma of Design.

-ROB STURROCK, Senior Advisor – Community Services
+ROB STURROCK, Program Director – Community Services

 Rob leads the community services and health policy work for ACOSS, having joined the organisation in 2021.
 He is passionate about improving the lives of disadvantaged and marginalised people, ensuring they can fairly and equitably access life opportunities.
 Rob wants to bring about systemic change to make Australia more equitable, compassionate and caring.
 Rob has been involved in public policy development, advocacy and research at various levels of government, as well as within the community and private sectors, including at the Centre for Policy Development as a Policy Director and at The Smith Family as Senior Manager Public Policy and Advocacy.
 Rob has expertise and experience in social policy, community service delivery, poverty, disadvantage and education.
 Rob also has a Master’s Degree in International Relations from the London School of Economics and Political Science, and in his spare time is an author and commentator on gender equality, fatherhood and masculinity.